adriaanbd/simple_survey_form/README.md

    succesfully.
 If so, then you'd need to setup your virtual environment with the following comman `py venv myvenv`.

+4. If you using a Bash terminal, activate your virtual environment with `source venv/myvenv/activate`.
+If it doesn't work for you, please Google it online.
+   There are plenty of resources available.

-4. Install all requirements.
+5. Install all requirements.
 In your local directory where you cloned the repo, type `pip install -r requirements.txt` in your terminal.

-5. If you'd like to run the User Interaface tests, since I used the Firefox driver, you'd need to have Firefox installed, and the geckodriver on which Selenium relies on to use Firefox.
+6. If you'd like to run the User Interaface tests, since I used the Firefox driver, you'd need to have Firefox installed, and the geckodriver on which Selenium relies on to use Firefox.
 You can get geckodriver [here](https://github.com/mozilla/geckodriver/releases).
 Make sure it's in